TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/research.md

 We also examine how colored noise impacts stochastic transport and how deviations from white-noise assumptions influence motion in fluctuating environments.

-**The Central Role of Entropy in Adiabatic Ensembles.** Using advanced statistical mechanics frameworks, we revisit the thermodynamics of adiabatic ensembles — including the microcanonical, isoenthalpic-isobaric (N,P,H), grand-isochoric adiabatic (\mu,V,L), and grand-isobaric adiabatic (\mu,P,R) ensembles.
+**The Central Role of Entropy in Adiabatic Ensembles.** Using advanced statistical mechanics frameworks, we revisit the thermodynamics of adiabatic ensembles, including the microcanonical, isoenthalpic-isobaric (N,P,H), grand-isochoric adiabatic (\mu,V,L), and grand-isobaric adiabatic (\mu,P,R) ensembles.
 By extending Legendre-Laplace transformations, we explore how entropy governs equilibrium and nonequilibrium constraints, linking thermodynamic geometry to emergent learning dynamics and information transfer.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/Convergence.jpg){: style="width: 50%; float: center; margin: 0px"}